Fish oil for dogs is a great alternative when whole fish isn’t an option.

 Bonnie & Clyde’s Wild Fish Oil will last 4 months once opened and needs to be refrigerated.

-According to Bonnie & Clyde’s Premium Pet Goods, the bottle will last 99 days for a 50 lb dog (which translates into a $0.29 per day cost, by the way!).
+According to Bonnie & Clyde’s Premium Pet Goods, the bottle will last 99 days for a 50 lb dog.
+That translates into a $0.29 per day cost!

-2 Methods to Apply the Oil: Convenient Pump & Pouring Cap
+2 Ways to Feed Bonnie & Clyde’s Fish Oil: Convenient Pump & Pouring Cap

-Remember to Introduce the Fish Oil Slowly Due to its Concentrated Form
+Introduce Bonnie & Clyde’s Fish Oil Slowly Due to Its Concentrated Form

 Since Missy’s daily allowance is 2.5 pumps, I started adding half a pump once a day to her food.
 Buzz’s allowance calls for 3.5 pumps, so I started with 1 daily pump for him.

-Missy did just fine with the half pump for a few days, but Buzz had loose stool after I added the first full pump to his meal (which isn’t exactly surprising since he has a sensitive tummy).
+Missy did just fine with the half pump for a few days, but Buzz had loose stool after I added the first full pump to his meal.
+That wasn’t really surprising since he has a sensitive tummy.

 I waited 24 hours before adding more fish oil to his food, and lowered the dosage to half a pump, which I continued giving for the first week.

 Beginning in week 2, I slowly increased both pups’ dosages, and have now arrived at their recommended respective amounts.
-I am glad to report that there has not been any more loose stool!
+I’m glad to report that there has not been any more loose stool!

-The manufacturing process removes the fish oil scent from the bottle, meaning my human nose isn’t able to detect any fishy smell at all, yet Missy’s & Buzz’s fine taste buds seem to be very attracted to its contents!
+The manufacturing process removes the fish oil scent from the bottle.
+That means that my human nose doesn’t smell anything fishy at all, but Missy’s & Buzz’s fine taste buds seem to be very attracted to its contents!

-The large 16 oz bottle of premium wild fish oil retails for $41.95 and is currently on sale for $24.95 (standard shipping within the Continental US is always free).
+The large 16 oz bottle of Bonnie & Clyde’s premium wild fish oil retails for $41.95 and is currently on sale for $28.95 (standard shipping within the Continental US is always free).
 As of now, this is the only size available.
 However, a smaller size bottle of the fish oil will be made available in 2016.

 100% Lifetime Money Back Guarantee